 Statement of academic purpose (750 words maximum)

 The statement of academic purpose should address your purpose in pursuing a degree in strategic communications, the specific skills and attributes that you will contribute to the program, and an aspect of the program that may present the greatest challenge for you.

 Supplemental essay (no more than 250 words)

-The supplemental essay should briefly describe the biggest professional challenge you have faced in your current, or former, job and how you overcame it.
+The essay should describe the most significant professional challenge you have faced in your current, or former, job and how you overcame it.

 Optional: Official scores on the Graduate Record Examination (GRE) general test or the Graduate Management Admission Test (GMAT)

 This information is not required.
 However, if you've taken one of these tests and feel your results support your candidacy as a student in this program, you may submit your scores.